BlastHappy82/AureTrix_driver/docs/pages/Lighting.md

 ### Virtual Keyboard
 - Grid layout with absolute positioning
 - Click to select keys for custom RGB
+- Click-and-drag to select multiple keys at once
+- Selection rectangle overlay with dashed accent color border during drag
+- Hold Shift to add to existing selection
 - Selected keys highlighted with `lighting-key-selected` class
 - Custom colors displayed with background override in Custom mode